-From the very beginning, we, artist duo Arja Hop and Peter Svenson, have focused our work on nature and the plant world in particular.
-Observing, identifying and analyzing their surroundings from there provides insight into what goes on under the man-made layers of constructed artificiality in the form of buildings and infrastructure.
+From the very beginning as an artist duo we have focused our work on nature and the plant world in particular.
+Observing, identifying and analysing their surroundings provides insight into what goes on under the man-made layers of constructed artificiality.

-In execution, we work primarily with analog photography.
-In essence, we use experimental analog photographic techniques to study nature and more specifically the adaptation of plants to their environment.
-We are always pushing the boundaries of analogue photography by experimenting with unconventional, self-taught techniques, such as making transparencies on 4-5 film material from applied plant dye, but also by referring to techniques from the past, constantly reflecting on the medium, its chemical and optical possibilities.
+In execution, we work primarily with analogical photography.
+In essence, we use experimental photographic techniques to study nature and more specifically the adaptation of plants to their environment, constantly reflecting on the medium, its chemical and optical possibilities and pushing its boundaries.
 Our fascination with natural phenomena runs like an analogy along with the analogue photography with which we explore them.

-We always work in parallel on projects, which often last several years as well.
+We always work in parallel on projects, which often last several years.
 They are in fact recording projects, which have a documentary character.
 They arise simultaneously with the exploration of the environment and the collection of plants.
 During this form of zooming in on an environment we learn about the environment, it acts as an orientation and with this we capture essential aspects from the environment, usually in a naturalistic form.
 The intent is to provide context, it is not so much to provide explanation.
-Although the color residues are also essentially realistic, you look at the plant extract in its material form, they seem abstract at first.

 'Colour is one of the purest and most primitive forms of communication we have.
 It signals danger with the yellow and black of wasps bodies, while pretty pink flowers invite pollination.